CHRIS CHADWELL - lecturer, botanist, specialist gardener and plant photographer

 PHOTOGRAPHS ON THIS WEB-SITE

-Please note that I currently do not 'water-mark' the photos on this web-site, for aesthetic reasons nor do they carry an individual copyright notice.
+Please note that I currently do not 'water-mark' the photos on this web-site (or restrict their down-loading), for aesthetic reasons nor do they carry an individual copyright notice.
 BUT they are MY photos (unless indicated otherwise and for those named photographers, they are shown 'on my behalf').
 It is my expectation that EVERYONE viewing images on this site agrees to abide by this relaxed, old-fashioned approach.
 Permission MUST still be sought from me at: firstname.lastname@example.org if you wish to utilise any of them in ANY way.
 In most cases I shall agree.
 I always TRY and behave as a gentleman, treating people with respect and trust others will do likewise.
+A decidedly old-fashioned and perhaps somewhat naïve approach but I always try to set an example which others should adopt.

 © Chris Chadwell 2017